logiqai/docs/logiq-server/logiq-paas-community-edition.md

 --set global.persistence.storageClass=<storage class name> logiq-repo/logiq
 ```

 The Grafana instance is exposed at port `3000` on the ingress controller.
-The deployed Grafana instance uses the same login credentials as the LOGIQ UI.
+The deployed Grafana instance uses the same login credentials as the Apica Ascent UI.